 10. Prepares Students for the Future:

-Blended learning offers a means to build skills for real-world settings, such as research skills, self-learning, self-engagement, help to develop a ‘self-driving force’, better decision making, better sense of responsibility, computer literacy.
+Blended learning offers a means to build skills for real-world settings, such as research skills, self-learning, and self-engagement, help to develop a ‘self-driving force’, better decision-making, a better sense of responsibility, and computer literacy.

 All said, blended learning results in: